Uganda gives Tullow conditional approval to farm out stakes to Total, CNOOC

-KAMPALA (Reuters) - Uganda’s energy minister said on Thursday she had given Tullow Oil conditional approval to farm out part of its stake in Ugandan oilfields to France’s Total and China’s CNOOC but only after taxes on the deal worth $167 million had been paid.
+KAMPALA (Reuters) - Uganda’s energy minister said on Thursday she had given Tullow Oil conditional approval to sell part of its stake in Ugandan oilfields to France’s Total and China’s CNOOC but only after $167 million of tax on the deal is paid.

-London-listed Tullow agreed early last year to sell Total most of its stake in Ugandan fields to Total for $900 million but CNOOC later exercised its pre-emption rights to buy 50 percent of the Tullow assets on sale.
+London-listed Tullow agreed early last year to sell Total most of its stake in Ugandan fields for $900 million but CNOOC later exercised its pre-emption rights to buy half of the Tullow assets on sale.

 “I gave conditional consent for this transaction, subject to payment of tax obligations, as assessed by the Uganda Revenue Authority of about $167 million,” Energy Minister Irene Muloni told a news conference.

-The three firms currently each hold a 33.3 percent stake in the fields and Tullow is now selling 21.5 percent of its stake, which will be split equally between Total and CNOCC.
+The three firms currently each hold a 33.3 percent stake in the fields and Tullow is now selling 21.5 percent of its stake, which will be split equally between Total and CNOOC.

+Tullow spokesman George Cazenove said in an emailed statement Tullow believed it should not have to pay the assessed Ugandan tax.

+“As Tullow has stated on a number of occasions, we believe that this deal should not attract substantial tax liabilities and that this position is supported by Uganda’s tax laws,” he said.

 Muloni said after the deal is finalised, Tullow would be a non-operator and Total would be the operator in the northern part of License Area 2, while CNOOC Uganda would be the operator of the southern part of the area.